SanyamAgrawal07/SanyamAgrawal07/README.md

 <br><br>

-- :school: I am a `Sophomore` in B.Tech Information Technology at [Indian Institute of Information Technology Allahabad](https://www.iiita.ac.in).
+- :school: I am a `Senior` in B.Tech Information Technology at [Indian Institute of Information Technology Allahabad](https://www.iiita.ac.in).
 - :trophy: Winner OpenCode'22.
 <!-- - :technologist: I love using Software as a solution for every `Problem`. -->
 - :computer: I am a competitive programmer at `Codeforces`, `Leetcode`, `Google Contests`.